snubwoody/www/src/articles/gui-in-rust.md

   - GUI
 ---

-A while ago I went on an adventure creating my own [GUI library](https://github.com/snubwoody/agape-rs) in rust...
+A while ago I went on an adventure creating my own [GUI library](https://github.com/snubwoody/agape-rs) in rust and this is how it went:

-## Why rust?

-Well I just like rust so that's one.
-Two, I'm not sure if rust will ever be the primary choice for writing graphical software, other languages are just simpler to learn and (may) have an easier developer experience.

-I think every language needs a decent GUI library whether or not it will be **the** primary language.
-There are just situations where you need to draw stuff to the screen, like game engines, embedded software and so on.
-But there's definitely use cases for a GUI in rust.
-Maybe you're making an OS in rust (link redox), you definitely need to draw stuff to the screen.

-- Blender uses a custom solution using OpenGL
-- Davinci Resolve is written in QT

 ## Renderer

 First things first you need a 2D renderer to draw widgets to the screen.
 I initially made my own (crappy) [renderer](https://github.com/snubwoody/agape-rs/blob/4f27977abc8af6ea8a329e74f82c4ab4e6d90728/helium_renderer/src/lib.rs) using `wgpu`.
 This worked but it was kept breaking every other day, and I soon realised that it is a project in itself so I switched to `tiny_skia`, which worked great, although it didn't have font rendering.
 For font rendering, I used `cosmic_text` to render the text to an image and then render that image to the screen in `tiny_skia`.

 ## Retained mode vs Immediate mode